Donders-Institute/bidscoin/docs/installation.rst

 Python 3 installation
 ---------------------

-BIDScoin is a Python package and can be installed on Linux, MS Windows and on OS-X computers that can run a Python interpreter (v3.8 or higher).
+BIDScoin is a Python package and can be installed on Linux, MS Windows and on OS-X computers, as long as they have a Python interpreter installed (v3.8 or higher).
 On Linux and OS-X this is usually already the case, but MS Windows users may need to first install Python themselves.
 See e.g. this `Python 3 distribution <https://docs.anaconda.com/anaconda/install/windows/>`__ for instructions.

 BIDScoin installation
 ---------------------